-(4) "Ocean Shore Recreation Area" means the land lying between extreme low tide of the Pacific Ocean and the statutory vegetation line established and described by ORS 390.770, except for those beach portions abutting a park area.(5) "Ocean Shore Resources" means a any natural or man-
+(4) "Ocean Shore Recreation Area" means the land lying between extreme low tide of the Pacific Ocean and the statutory vegetation line established and described by ORS 390.770, except for those beach portions abutting a park area.

 (5) "Ocean Shore Resources" means a any natural or manmade product, feature or structure in the ocean shore recreation area.